Kiffhost/exalted-scripture-understanding/Traits/Anima/Sidereal Castes/Chosen of Battles.md

 # Experience Trigger

-Inciting violent conflicts in furtherance of her or her Circle’s goals; gaining a tactical advantage that can benefit a [[Strategic Warfare|Strategic Maneuver]] roll; training soldiers or stockpiling materiel in preparation for significant battles; inspiring others to uphold Major or Defining Intimacies through violence or forceful argument.
+Inciting violent conflicts in furtherance of her or her Circle’s goals; gaining a tactical advantage that can benefit a [[Strategic Warfare|Strategic Maneuver]] roll; training soldiers or stockpiling materiel in preparation for significant battles; inspiring others to uphold Major or Defining [[Intimacy|Intimacies]] through violence or forceful argument.

 # Associations